yugabyte/yugabyte-db/docs/content/preview/explore/fault-tolerance/transaction-availability.md

     The row with `k=1` has the new value of `v=20`, confirming the completion of the transaction.

-1. From another terminal of your YugabyteDB home directory, restart node-2 using the following command.
+1. From another terminal of your YugabyteDB home directory, restart node-2 using the following command:

     ```sh
     ./bin/yugabyted start --base_dir=/tmp/ybd2